-Wandering the Art Deco streets of Cordoba in southern Spain, I'm drawn to a commotion on a square.
+Wandering the Art Deco streets of Córdoba, I'm drawn to a commotion on a square.
 It's almost midnight — everyone's out, savoring a cool evening.
-Short men with raspy tobacco voices and big bellies — called “curvos felicidad” (happiness curves) — jostle and bark as a dozen little school girls rattle a makeshift stage...working on their sultry.
-Even with cellphones, iPods, and straight teeth, Andalucia’s flamenco culture survives.
+Short men with raspy tobacco voices and big bellies — called curvos felicidad (happiness curves) — jostle and bark as a dozen little school girls rattle a makeshift stage, working on their interpretation of "sultry."
+The scene takes me back to my earliest visits to southern Spain, when the region was far more rustic, even exotic-feeling, to my American eyes.
+But tonight it's clear that even in a newer world of smartphones and straightened teeth, Andalucía's flamenco culture still thrives.

-Cordoba — the number three city in Andalucia (after Granada and Sevilla) for sightseeing — is visited mostly for its Mezquita — a vast mosque with a cathedral built in its middle.
-That Mezquita, one of the glories of Moorish Spain, is surrounded by a touristy zone of shops and tour group-friendly restaurants.
-Beyond that, there are almost no crowds.
+While Córdoba is among Andalucía's top three cities for sightseeing (with Granada and Sevilla), most visitors come just to see its famed Mezquita — a vast mosque with a cathedral built in its middle and one of the glories of Moorish Spain.
+The Mezquita is surrounded by a touristy zone of shops and tour-group-friendly restaurants, but beyond that, the city has almost no crowds.
 And late at night there are fewer tourists yet.

-Well after midnight, my cultural scavenger hunt is over and the city finally seems quiet.
-I climb into my bed.
-Just as I dose off, a noisy and multi-generational parade rumbles down the cobbled lane that I thought promised a good night's sleep.
-Standing in my underwear and wrapped in the drapes, I peer secretively out my window.
-Below a band of guitars and castanets with a choir of those raspy tobacco voices funnels down my narrow alley.
-Grandmothers — guardians of a persistent culture — make sure the children pick up their Andalusian traditions.
-I feel like a Peeping Tom…until one woman looks up at me, catches my eye, and seems to nod as if satisfied that I was witnessing the persistent richness of their traditional culture.
+Despite my decades of experience with late-night Spanish exuberance, it still often catches me by surprise.
+On one recent visit, after a morning spent marveling at Cordoba's sights, an afternoon exploring its countless back lanes, and a convivial night crawling its tapas bars, I went to bed well after midnight.
+As I climbed into bed, city finally seemed quiet.
+Just as I dozed off, a noisy and multigenerational parade rumbled down the cobbled lane that I'd thought promised a good night's sleep.
+Standing in my underwear and wrapped in the drapes, I peered furtively out my window.
+Below a band of guitars and castanets with a choir of those raspy voices funneled down my narrow alley.
+I watched as grandmothers — guardians of a persistent culture — made sure the children were picking up their Andalusian traditions.
+I felt like a Peeping Tom…until one woman looked up at me, caught my eye, and nodded, seemingly satisfied that I was witnessing the enduring richness of their heritage.